drlinux/portapp/README.md

 Portapp E-Commerce
 ===========================

-Portapp is the powerfull e-commerce solution for b2c and b2b.
-It is easy to add a new template according to your requirements.
-The most powerfull part of it is totally seperated html, javascript and php codes from each other that makes implementations and adaptations easier.
+Portapp is the powerfull e-commerce solution for both b2c and b2b.

 Cross-platform Compatibility
 ----------------------------